kev-ms/factrory-fleet/inner-loop/README.md

 # Edge Vision Setup

-- You must set the AKDC_SP_NAME and AKDC_SP_KEY Codespaces secrets before creating the Codespace
-- You must create the Codespace from this branch
+- You must create the Codespace from the akdc repo
 - Create a Codespace with 16 cores to ensure enough capacity

 ## Setup Edge Vision in Codespaces